python/cpython/Doc/c-api/unicode.rst

       * - ``x``
         - Specified by the length modifier
-        - The heximal representation of an unsigned C integer (lowercase).
+        - The hexadecimal representation of an unsigned C integer (lowercase).

       * - ``X``
         - Specified by the length modifier
-        - The heximal representation of an unsigned C integer (uppercase).
+        - The hexadecimal representation of an unsigned C integer (uppercase).

       * - ``c``
         - :c:expr:`int`